Criminal Record Sealing

 While it is possible to file the petition for nondisclosure on your own, it is not recommended.
 It is important to work with an attorney who knows when and how the documents are filed with the correct court and familiar with all of the procedures.
 However, there are also certain requirements which must be met for you to qualify for non-disclosure including:

 Contact An Experienced Record Sealing Lawyer for Nondisclosures

 If you have been given a deferred adjudication, probation, or served jail time for a nonviolent felony or misdemeanor crime, you might be eligible for a Nondisclosure order to seal your criminal record.
 A nondisclosure order can prevent criminal records from being used to deny you employment or housing.
 Contact the Hampton Law Firm at 817-435-2909 now to schedule a free consultation and see if you are eligible to seal your criminal record in Tarrant County, Fort Worth, or anywhere else in North Texas.
-Our lawyers are well versed in Texas laws and procedures regarding record sealing and they can help file the necessary paperwork and signatures required to complete the process.record expunction destroys your criminal recordrecord expunction erases your criminal record
+Jeff Hampton is well versed in Texas laws and procedures regarding record sealing and they can help file the necessary paperwork and signatures required to complete the process.record expunction destroys your criminal recordrecord expunction erases your criminal record